wrongpoison/wrongpoison.github.io/_posts/2018-09-3-makeup-visualization.md

 This is the first part of an analysis on discussion of makeup brands on Reddit.
 Here is a preliminary analysis of my findings.
 Later, I hope to apply some sentiment analysis to the collected scrapings.

 I am a bit of a makeup junkie.
 Well, I've never mainlined mascara, so maybe more of a makeup addict.
-Sort of like the folks you will find at [r/MakeupAddiction][rMakeupAddiction], a subreddit for people interested in cosmetics, their application, improving makeup skills, and, occasionally, a bit of beauty industry drama (though most of that is relegated to [r/MUAConspiracy][rMUAConspiracy] and [r/BeautyGuruDiscussion][rBeautyGuruDiscussion]).
+Sort of like the folks you will find at [r/MakeupAddiction][rMakeupAddiction], a subreddit for people interested in cosmetics, their application, improving makeup skills, and, occasionally, a bit of beauty industry drama (though most of that is relegated to [r/MUAConspiracy][rMUAConspiracy] and [r/BeautyGuruDiscussion][rBeautyGuruDiscussion] and [r/BeautyGuruChatter][rBeautyGuruChatter]).

 ![Some YSL for good taste]({{ site.url }}/assets/ysl-lipsticks.jpeg "Some YSL for good taste"){: .cropped-image }